17. A Poor Caliber Is No Excuse

-One day, a leader asked us to write a letter to support a sister.
+One day, our leader asked us to write a letter to support a sister.
 The sister I was teamed up with was busy with something else, so she asked me to handle it.
 I quickly started making excuses: “My caliber is too poor.
 I’m bad at writing and editing text.
 It would be better if you handle it.”
 Thus did I automatically push anything tricky onto my partner.
-Later, she said to me, “Right from when we met, you’ve been saying your caliber is bad.
-But after being with you a few days I’ve noticed you’re capable of finding some problems in the work.
-I don’t think your caliber is that bad, but whenever you’re faced with any difficulty in performing your duty, you always say your caliber’s poor, and sometimes you even push your duty onto someone else.
-I don’t know what your motivation in always going on about how your caliber is bad is—it feels to me like you’re being really fake!”
-Hearing her say this, I was speechless, but my heart was filled with antipathy: “When I say my caliber’s bad, I’m telling the truth.
+Later, she said to me, “Right from when we met, you’ve been saying your caliber is poor.
+But after being with you for a few days I’ve noticed you’re capable of finding some problems in the work.
+I don’t think your caliber is that poor, but whenever you’re faced with any difficulty in performing your duty, you always say your caliber’s poor, and sometimes you even push your duty onto someone else.
+I don’t know what your motivation in always going on about how your caliber is poor is—it feels to me like you’re being really fake!”
+Hearing her say this, I was speechless, but my heart was filled with antipathy: “When I say my caliber’s poor, I’m telling the truth.
 You don’t know the facts, and you’ve misunderstood me.”
 Afterward, I mulled over why the sister had said that.
 I wasn’t lying when I said my caliber was poor—how could she say I had motivations?
 In my heart, I just couldn’t figure it out.